Chikuwa

-Chikuwa (竹輪) is a Japanese fishcake product made from ingredients such as fish surimi, salt, sugar, starch, monosodium glutamate and egg white.
-After mixing them well, they are wrapped around a bamboo or metal stick and steamed or broiled.
+Chikuwa (竹輪) is a Japanese fishcake product made from fish surimi.
+After being mixed well, they are wrapped around a bamboo or metal stick and steamed or broiled.
 The word chikuwa ("bamboo ring") comes from the shape when it is sliced.

 Variants of surimi products such as kamaboko and satsuma age are popular.
 In Tottori, the per-household consumption has been the highest of all prefectures for the past 30 years, since the first year such records were kept.
 As it is cheap and a relatively low-fat source of protein, chikuwa is popular as a snack.

 Chikuwa should not be confused with chikuwabu, which is an altogether different food product.